MrSavvy1/MediAid/README.md

 -   Flask - A Python web framework for building the API, handling requests and responses, and routing.

--   MongoDB - A NoSQL database for storing and retrieving user data, chatbot conversations, and hospital/clinic information.

 -   Google Maps API - For providing map functionality, geolocation, and directions to the nearest hospital or clinic.

 -   Natural Language Processing (NLP) libraries - NLTK, torch for processing and understanding user input.

--   Geocoder - For converting user input addresses to coordinates for mapping and location-based services.

 -   Webbrowser - Python library for interacting with web browsers.